blueburrito24/obsidiannotes/ISOC notes/Abu Taymiyyah on Temptations and Triumph.md

 4. Flee from temptation - 'Wastabaqa al-bab'
 5. Cling firmly to Allah
 6. Persist in du'a with ilhah (desperation)
 Yusuf AS was met with the minister's wife in isolation, in which temptation was high, and he resisted it.
 There is no friendship between the opposite genders.
 ![[{C93DBB3A-0F99-43BB-BC15-62EE817B344F}.png]]
+This is just one example, but there are many trials in life where we need to recognise temptation and steer away from it.